sagargouda/react50/README.md

- This Repo 50 most asked react puzzles
+ This Repo has 50 most asked react puzzles

 1) counter